muratk3n/thirdwave/en/tweets/2020/week22c.md

 ---

 Riight..
 "When we arrived there was noone here".
 Sounds familiar..
-(in tigger case even the arrival itself that had lasting effect is a hoax, "the outsiders" are deluded insiders).
+(in tigger case "the outsiders" are actually deluded insiders).

 "Palestine was an empty land [when Jews 'came back'].
 In this story, by 1800 Palestine had become a desert, where farmers who did not